Quasilocal Smarr relation for an asymptotically flat spacetime: Acknowledgement

-M. Park would like to thank Nakwoo Kim, Wonwoo Lee, Jungjai Lee, Jong-Dae Park, Papadimitrious Ioannis, Hong Lu, and Robert B. Mann for useful discussions.
-M. Park was supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education (NRF-2016R1D1A1B03933399).
+M. Park would like to thank Sang-Heon Yi, Nakwoo Kim, Wonwoo Lee, Jungjai Lee, Jong-Dae Park, Papadimitrious Ioannis, Hong Lu, Mu-In Park, David Kubiz\u{n}\'{a}k and Robert B. Mann for useful discussions.
+M. Park was supported by a KIAS Individual Grant (PG062001) at Korea Institute for Advanced Study and by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education (NRF-2016R1D1A1B03933399).